thatsOven/custom-emulated-computer/README.md

 	- Sets the computer screen resolution.
 Default is 256x256.
 	- **Usage**: --resolution [width]x[height]
 - `--scale`
-	- Sets the computer screen windows scale.
+	- Sets the computer screen window scale.
 Default is 1.
 	- **Usage**: --scale [scale factor]
 - `--hex-dump`
 	- Shows an hex dump of the data that is written to RAM after compilation.